naturalshine/soother-docs/SOOTHER-TECH-SPEC.md

 - Harland, Marion. _Marion Harland's Cookery for Beginners_.
 1893.
 - Rolt-Wheeler, Francis. _The Science - History of the Universe, Vol. 5: Biology_.
 1910.

-The first five texts were selected and cut into lines by Claire Tolan; the final five texts are used because of their inclusion in the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/), the most widely-used public domain speech dataset.
+The first five texts were selected and cut by Claire Tolan; the final five texts are included because they comprise part of the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/), the most widely-used public domain speech dataset.
 Of the selected texts, all except _The Garden of Forking Paths_ and _Ulysses_ are in the worldwide public domain (_Ulysses_ is in the public domain only in Europe).
-The SOOTHER speech library will be open-sourced with the exception _Ulysses_ and _The Garden of Forking Paths_.
+The SOOTHER speech library will be open-sourced with the exception of _Ulysses_ and _The Garden of Forking Paths_.

-The stems were cut using a python script that identifies and cuts on silence using the [pydub](https://github.com/jiaaro/pydub) library.
+The stems were cut using a python [script]() that identifies and cuts on silence using the [pydub](https://github.com/jiaaro/pydub) library.
 For quality control, the cut stems need to be reiewed against the source spreadsheet.
 This will be done in early May 2021 by a freelancer from Fiverr.

 The whisper will be trained using the [Mycroft AI Taocotron implementation, mimic2](https://github.com/MycroftAI/mimic2).
 Inference will also be made using mimic2 to provide the app with text-to-speech capacity.

 ### APP ARCHITECTURE

 #### MACSEN
-The SOOTHER prototype will be a modification of the open-source [MACSEN](https://www.aclweb.org/anthology/2020.sltu-1.27.pdf) Welsch-language voice assistant, with several modifications.
+The SOOTHER prototype will be a modification of the open-source [MACSEN](https://www.aclweb.org/anthology/2020.sltu-1.27.pdf) Welsh-language voice assistant, with several modifications.

 The basic architecture of Macsen is the following:
-- User-facing Flutter mobile application with (a) sound recording and playback capacity and (b) skill-handling
+- User-facing Flutter mobile application with (a) sound recording and playback capacity (b) skill-handling and (c) text chat functionality
 - Speech-to-text API powered by iteration of Mozilla DeepSpeech: receives .wav file from user app, converts to text, sends text to chatbot API
 - Chatbot API: performs skill-handling with open-source Mycroft AI padatious intent parser.
 Handles user request and provides text response for voice assistant.
 - Text-to-speech API: uses MaryTTS engine.
 Takes text from chatbot API and synthesizes voice, returns .wav file to app.